CodyDani/CodyDani/README.md

-# 👋 Hi, I'm Daniel Alfred
+# 👋 Hi, I'm Daniel Agada Alfred

 🎓 I'm a Computer Science student passionate about solving real-world problems using tech.
 💻 Currently focused on PHP and backend development — building one project at a time.